LorenzDuremdes/Second-Brain/psychological trauma.md

 1. [[serotonin]] → [[amygdala]]
 	1. animals with low [[serotonin]] levels were hyperreactive to stressful stimuli (like loud sounds), while higher levels of [[serotonin]] dampened their fear [[system]], making them less likely to become aggressive or frozen in response to potential threats^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 47]

+## (sub)consciousness
+1. what could cause the following? (neurophysiology)^[The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma, p.
+276]
+	1. *The soldiers told horrible tales of death and destruction, but I noticed that their bodies often simultaneously radiated a sense of pride and belonging.
+Similarly, many patients tell me about the happy families they grew up in while their bodies are slumped over and their voices sound anxious and uptight.*

+		>One system creates a story for public consumption, and if we tell that story often enough, we are likely to start believing that it contains the whole truth.
+But the other system registers a different truth: how we experience the situation deep inside.

+		It is this second system that needs to be accessed, befriended, and reconciled.

+		the first is more conscious and the second more subconscious

 ## [[frontal lobe]]
 1. psychological trauma → superficial behavior ([[neurophysiology]])^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 75]
 	1. less active [[frontal lobe]]